thetizzo/thetizzo.github.io/_pages/la_liga_rules.md

 #### Soccer Rules

 * Opponents of the previous seasons' Soccer "winner" is allowed to rename the Soccer's team for that week
-* The two teams with the lowest points for after the first two weeks of the playoffs will be the two teams in the kicker bowl.
+* The two teams with the lowest points for after the first two weeks of the playoffs will be the two teams in the soccer bowl.

 #### Kicker Bowl